 The lovelyhood of change is love unless positive results are achieved in:

-Some principles to value highly.
+Some key principles to value and pursue!

 A whole section of MIDST is provided to describe principles of ministry that could be applied to the first 20 minutes of our celebrations of worship: